 1{ "type": "auth", "apiKey": "voy_xxx", "userId": "charis" }

-The server responds with:
+The server responds:

 1{ "type": "authenticated", "tenantId": "32e365dc", "userId": "charis" }

-If authentication fails or no auth message arrives within 10 seconds, the server closes the connection.
+If authentication fails, or no auth message arrives within 10 seconds, the server closes the connection.

 Request / Response